Mutharamkunnu P.O.

 Mutharamkunnu P.O. is a 1985 Indian Malayalam-language romantic comedy film directed by Sibi Malayil (in his directorial debut) from a screenplay by Sreenivasan based on a story by Jagadish.
 It stars Mukesh, Lizy, Nedumudi Venu, Sreenivasan and Jagadish.
 The plot tells the story of a newly arrived postmaster in a village where people uplift the sport of gatta gusthi (wrestling), he falls in love with the daughter of a retired wrestler who challenges him for a duel with a reigning champion Dara Singh.
 The film was remade in Hindi as Kushti (2010).
 Despite being an average grosser at box office the film received positive critical reception.
 Over the years, the film has accumulated a cult following and huge fan base.

 Plot

 Kuttan Pillai is a retired gatta gusthi wrestler who loves boasting about the greatness of his career.
 He keeps his grudge against wrestler Udumb who broke Pillai's feet crippling him for life.
 His sole aim is to defeat Udumb and therefore trains wrestlers to have a fight with him.
 Each time his brother in law leaks information about the trained wrestler's weakness to Udumb thereby helping him win everytime.
 He wants Amminikutty, his daughter, to marry a successful wrestler.
 Dilip Kumar comes to their village as a postmaster and falls in love with Amminikutty.
 This outrages Kuttan Pillai who says Dilip has to win a wrestling match with his friend Dara Singh to marry his daughter.
-Soon a wrestling match is organized and Dilip and Dara Singh get into a rib-tickling fight.
+Soon a wrestling match is organised and Dilip and Dara Singh get into a rib-tickling fight.